GatoGraphQL/ExtensionStarter/README.md

 The monorepo is managed via the [Monorepo Builder](https://github.com/symplify/monorepo-builder).

 The benefits of using the multi-monorepo approach as a starter project are several.

-_All extensions from [gatographql.com/extensions](https://gatographql.com/extensions/) (that is 26 extensions and 4 bundles to date) are hosted on a repo created from `GatoGraphQL/ExtensionStarter`!_

 ### Automation